 Bonnie Effros joined the Department of History at University of Florida in August 2009.
 In addition to her appointment as Professor of History, she is the inaugural Rothman Chair and Director of the Center for the Humanities and the Public Sphere.
-She oversees a host of activities at the Center, including a speaker series each semester, grant support for faculty and graduate students in the humanities, and funding competitions in the humanities for University of Florida faculty and graduate students.
+She oversees a host of activities at the Center, including a speaker series each semester, summer grant support for faculty and graduate students in the humanities, and funding competitions for lecture series and workshops, library resources, community projects, and team-teaching in the humanities for University of Florida faculty and graduate students.